IsaacNguyen/venushacks2024/README.md

 ### APIs
 - Melissa Data API: Moove leverages the Melissa Data API for accurate retrieval of house data and ownership verification.
+- Google Street View API: We used it to get images of the houses but we stopped because it was charging us :(

+### Database
 - Firebase: Firebase is utilized for storing ownership keys securely in the cloud, ensuring seamless access across different projects.

 ## Getting Started